Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.3 Smaller footprint and simpler handling make setup easier
+Assembly 4.3 Smaller footprint makes setup easier

 Durability 4.0 Held up well to daily movement and repeat sit cycles